Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Analyses

-Equation (\ref{eq:nonconvexperformance}) states that the average of the gradient norm squared of the initial $T-K$ learning iterates, the $K-1$ unlearning iterates after, and the last perturbed iterate $\tilde{\theta}''$ decreases with increasing $T$ and $n$, showing that the algorithm converges to a stationary point with small gradient norm.
+Equation (\ref{eq:nonconvexperformance}) states that the average of the gradient norm squared of the initial $T-K$ learning iterates, the $K-1$ unlearning iterates after, and the last perturbed iterate $\tilde{\theta}''$ decreases with increasing $T$ and $n$, indicating that the algorithm converges to a stationary point with small gradient norm.
+Corollary \ref{thm:choosingK} provides an upper bound on $K(\epsilon)$, such that in practice we can choose $K$ equal to this bound to ensure the privacy guarantee is achieved.

-The proof of Theorem \ref{theorem:unlearning} is provided in Appendix \ref{sec:genunlearningproof}.
-The proof relies on carefully tracking the distance between the unlearning iterates and gradient descent iterates on $f_{\mathcal{D'}}$.
+The analysis relies on carefully tracking the distance between the unlearning iterates and gradient descent iterates on $f_{\mathcal{D'}}$.
 Like prior work in certified unlearning, our analysis relies on the Gaussian mechanism for differential privacy \cite{dwork2014algorithmic}, which implies that as long as the distance between the trajectories is bounded, we can add a sufficient amount of Gaussian noise to make the algorithm outputs ($\epsilon$, $\delta$)-indistinguishable.
-This allows us to determine the noise level $\sigma$ required to achieve unlearning.
-For the utility guarantees, we leverage the fact that gradient descent steps on $f_{\mathcal{D}}$ also make progress on $f_{\mathcal{D'}}$ to obtain bounds that only depend on problem parameters and the initialization $\theta_0$ and do not depend on points along the training trajectory.
+We therefore can compute the noise level $\sigma$ required to achieve unlearning.
+For the utility guarantees, we leverage the fact that gradient descent steps on $f_{\mathcal{D}}$ also make progress on $f_{\mathcal{D'}}$ to obtain bounds that only depend on problem parameters and $\theta_0$.

 Theorem \ref{theorem:unlearning} underscores the ``privacy-utility-complexity" tradeoff between our measure of unlearning, $\epsilon$, noise, $\sigma$, and the number of unlearning iterations, $K$.
 By construction, $K < T$, so our algorithm is more efficient than retraining.
-We can pick larger $K$ such that the noise required is arbitrarily small at the expense of computation, and when $K = T$ our algorithm amounts to a noiseless full retrain.
+We can pick larger $K$ such that the noise required is arbitrarily small at the expense of computation, and when $K = T$ our algorithm becomes a noiseless full retrain.
 Moreover, the standard deviation $\sigma$ inversely scales with the size of the dataset $n$, implying that unlearning on larger datasets require less noise.
 In contrast, \cite{zhang2024towards} and \cite{qiao2024efficientgeneralizablecertifiedunlearning} do not feature such data-dependent guarantees.
+In practice, following the guidelines in \cite{zhang2024towards}, we suggest first choosing $\sigma$ that preserves model utility (in our work, we choose $\sigma = 0.01$) and $K$ within the computational budget, such as $10 \% \times T$.
+From there, one can compute the level of privacy achieved.
+Our experiments for various $\sigma$, including $\sigma = 0$, (Table \ref{tab:eicu_nn_full} and \ref{tab:lacuna_nn_full}) suggest that a small amount of rewinding or noise performs well empirically.